kufii/TI84-Falling-Pixel/README.md

 This is the first coding thing I ever made and I'm posting this on my GitHub for nostalgia reasons.

-Can be compiled into a runnable program using [this tool](https://www.cemetech.net/sc/)
+Code was compiled into a runnable program using [this tool](https://www.cemetech.net/sc/).